UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 `global_list` and add `99` to the list in the local environment.

-The list that we defined globally was able to be modified inside the function and have the changes reflected back in the global environment\!
+The list that we defined globally was able to be modified inside the function and have the changes reflected back in the global environment!

 What is going on?